COSC3020/dynamic-euler-megrose10/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-In this implementation, we find the factorial in the for loop we have implemented, so the $\Theta$ $(n)$, since there is only one for loop.
+In this implementation, we find the factorial in the for loop we have implemented, so the worst case is $\Theta$ $(n)$, since there is only one for loop.